kingsman786/Binary-Tree-Visualizer/README.md

 * **sketch.js** - Instantiates all the necessary objects to run the visualization

-**See each file for more detailed documentation, and in-depth explanations of how each class functions**

 ## Built with
  * [p5.js](https://p5js.org/) -
  A library for creating visualizations using the canvas

-## Future Ideas
-* Make the tree self-balancing using [AVL tree rotation](https://www.cise.ufl.edu/~nemo/cop3530/AVL-Tree-Rotations.pdf)
-* Add an animation for removing a node from the tree
-* Improve the performance of the Explorer class for larger trees with svg